Scholz cabinet

-The Scholz cabinet (Kabinett Scholz, /de/) was the 24th Government of the Federal Republic of Germany during the 20th legislative session of the Bundestag.
+The Scholz cabinet (Kabinett Scholz, /de/) was the 24th government of the Federal Republic of Germany during the 20th legislative session of the Bundestag.
 It was sworn in on 8 December 2021 following the 2021 federal election and dismissed on 25 March 2025, and acted in a caretaker role until 6 May 2025.
 It was preceded by the Fourth Merkel cabinet and succeeded by the Merz cabinet.
 It was led by Federal Chancellor Olaf Scholz and the cabinet ultimately composed of Scholz's Social Democratic Party (SPD) and Alliance 90/The Greens.

-The Free Democratic Party (FDP) was a member of the cabinet until 7 November 2024 when the three-way coalition collapsed through Scholz's dismissal of FDP Finance Minister Christian Lindner.
+The Free Democratic Party (FDP) was a member of the cabinet until 7 November 2024, when the three-way coalition collapsed through Scholz's dismissal of FDP finance minister Christian Lindner.
 Scholz announced pursuing a snap election to be held in early 2025.
 On 16 December 2024, Scholz lost a vote of no confidence.
 On the same day, he requested the President of Germany to dissolve the Bundestag.
 President Frank-Walter Steinmeier granted the request and called new elections for 23 February 2025.

-The coalition of SPD, Greens and FDP was an arrangement known as a "traffic light coalition" in German politics after the parties' traditional colours, respectively red, yellow and green, matching the colours of a traffic light (Ampel).
+The coalition of SPD, Greens and FDP was an arrangement known as a "traffic light coalition" in German politics after the parties' traditional colours, respectively red, green and yellow, matching the colours of a traffic light (Ampel).
 This traffic light coalition-government was the first of its kind at the federal level in the history of the German federal republic.

 In 2023, a mid-term review of the coalition agreement's implementation found that compared to the preceding grand coalition (Merkel IV), the traffic light government had achieved 38 instead of 53 per cent of its coalition promises, which is proportionally less, but with 174 instead of 154 fulfilled promises; it had actually achieved somewhat more in absolute terms.
 This applies to the government's major reform projects as well as to smaller government projects.